Lzduque/personal-stylist-api/README.md

 If you want to use the deployed version of the app, go to <https://lzduque.github.io/personal-stylist/>.

 ## How to Use this API

 ### Request

+If you want to use this API, make a request to <https://personal-stylist-api.herokuapp.com/capsule/{input}>.

+The input should be an JSON object encoded in [base64URL](https://simplycalc.com/base64url-encode.php).

-This API takes an JSON file with the inputs that are necessary to generate the Capsule Wardrobe.
+The JSON object with the inputs that are necessary to generate the Capsule Wardrobe.
 It should have this structure:

 ```
 {